liuggio/sized140/Readme.md

 ## Thanks to

-1. http://twitto.org/  A web framework in a tweet (@fabpot)
+1. http://twitto.org/  A web framework in a tweet by @fabpot
-2. http://twittee.org/ A Dependency Injection Container in a Tweet (@fabpot)
+2. http://twittee.org/ A Dependency Injection Container in a Tweet by @fabpot
-3. https://github.com/lastguest/ev A tweet-sized PHP Event emitter
+3. https://github.com/lastguest/ev A tweet-sized PHP Event emitter @lastguest
+4. https://gist.github.com/mathiasverraes/9046427 - A test framework in a tweet by @mathiasverraes